evmos/apps/apps/assets/README.md

 In order to get on this list, this is the following process:

-1. Create a PR in our Chain Token Registry repo (https://github.com/evmos/chain-token-registry/).
+1. Create a PR in our Chain Token Registry [repository](https://github.com/evmos/chain-token-registry/).

 2. Fill out the parameters as indicated in the PR, one of which includes submitting and ERC-20 address.
     1. Note: if there is no ERC-20 representation of the token, it is necessary to submit a governance proposal to register the token.